grafana/grafana/docs/sources/panels/configure-panel-options/index.md

 1. Hover over the row title and click the cog icon.

-1. On the `Row Options` configuration panel, select the variable for which you want to add repeating rows.
+1. On the **Row Options** dialog box, add a title and select the variable for which you want to add repeating rows.

-> To help provide context to dashboard users, add the variable to the row title.
+> **Note:** To provide context to dashboard users, add the variable to the row title.

-## Configure repeating panels
+### Configure repeating panels

 For queries that return multiple values for a variable, you can configure Grafana to dynamically add panels based on those values.